CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Such extensions SHOULD be clearly documented.
   - Verifiers MUST check for and validate any required extensions.

 Service designers SHOULD document their validation rules comprehensively to ensure consistent implementation across different verifiers.
-These rules SHOULD be designed to maintain the security properties of the VeraId protocol while addressing service-specific requirements.
+These rules SHOULD be designed to maintain the security properties of the DomainAuth protocol while addressing service-specific requirements.

 ## Implementation Guidelines

-Service developers integrating VeraId should adhere to the following guidelines to ensure secure and consistent implementation:
+Service developers integrating DomainAuth should adhere to the following guidelines to ensure secure and consistent implementation:

 1. **User Interface Considerations:**
   - Clearly display the full member identifier (username and domain).